 - Failing to get treatment.
 Although you may feel as though you can suffer through the pain of an accident, there is a popular phrase in the legal world: “Heroes get zeros.”
 When you fail to see a doctor after an accident, your injuries will not be documented.
 As a result, insurance companies can claim that your injuries were not sustained in the accident in question.
 In other words, if it’s not in the doctor’s note, it didn’t happen.

 - Failing to document injuries.
 In addition to seeking treatment, you must be careful to ensure that every injury (big or small) is documented by the doctor.
 Although one injury may seem more important than another, your physician needs to know about every bump and bruise to include in his report.
-Many injuries worsen overtime.
+Many injuries worsen over time.
 If there isn’t a record showing that these injuries are associated with the collision, the insurance company may use it to their advantage.

 - Failing to give a full medical history.
 Honesty is your best defense against insurance adjusters.
 When receiving treatment for your accident injuries, be sure to tell your doctor about all prior injuries you may have sustained before the accident.
 Did you break your ankle in high school?
 Let him know.
 Sustain whiplash three years ago?
 Make sure he puts it in his report.
 If you fail to mention these injuries, an insurance adjuster can use this omission to attack your credibility and accuse you of dishonesty or fraud.
-Avoid the implications by being up front with you doctor.
+Avoid the implications by being upfront with your doctor.

 Insurance companies can be brutal and won’t hesitate to jump all over a mistake you make concerning your injury claim.
 Contact us today at 615-807-7900 to get the help you need right off the bat.